Workshop on Geometric Methods in Physics

 The Workshop on Geometric Methods in Physics (WGMP) is a conference on mathematical physics focusing on geometric methods in physics.
-It is organized each year since 1982 in the village of Białowieża, Poland or Białystok.
+It is organized each year since 1982 either in the village of Białowieża, Poland or in Białystok.

 WGMP is organized by the Chair of Mathematical Physics of Faculty of Mathematics, University of Białystok.
 Its founder and main organizer was Anatol Odzijewicz.
 Since the year 2022 the chairman of the Organizing Committee is Alina Dobrogowska.

 Home venue of WGMP is in the heart of the Białowieża National Park.
 A number of social events, including campfire, an excursion to the Białowieża forest and a banquet, are usually organized during the week.
 Recently, conferences also take place in Białystok, in the campus of the University.

 Notable participants

 In the past, Workshops were attended by scientists including: Roy Glauber, Francesco Calogero, Ludvig Faddeev, Martin Kruskal, :es:Bogdan Mielnik, Emma Previato, Stanisław Lech Woronowicz, Vladimir E. Zakharov, Dmitry Anosov, :de:Gérard Emch, George Mackey, :fr:Moshé Flato, Daniel Sternheimer, Tudor Ratiu, Simon Gindikin, Boris Fedosov, :pl:Iwo Białynicki-Birula, Jędrzej Śniatycki, Askolʹd Perelomov, Alexander Belavin, Yvette Kosmann-Schwarzbach, :pl:Krzysztof Maurin, Mikhail Shubin, Kirill Mackenzie.